LayneTrautmann/team2_cloud_computing_project/README.md

 ## Rebuild or Heal the Cluster (task c)

-Any time you need a fresh cluster (or after pulling new playbook changes):
+Run this when you want a clean control plane/worker set or after pulling major
+changes:

 ```bash
 ANSIBLE_LOCAL_TEMP=/tmp/ansible-local ANSIBLE_REMOTE_TEMP=/tmp \